-The Law Commission’s report Mental Capacity and Deprivation of Liberty has been published and is awaiting a response from the Government.
+The Law Commission’s report Mental Capacity and Deprivation of Liberty has been published.
 Click here for more information.

 A video by the Social Care Institute for Excellence (SCIE) explains the principles of the Mental Capacity Act and how they work in practice for people who may lack capacity.
 It also looks at how the Act supports everyone to plan for their future, when they may lack capacity.
 Click here.

-An Interim Statement on the Mental Capacity and Deprivation of Liberty project has been published on the Law Commission website.
+Mental Capacity and Deprivation of Liberty project has been published on the Law Commission website.
 Click here.
-A final report with recommendations and a draft Bill is due to be published in December 2016.

 The five prinicples of the Mental Capacity Act - a link to SCIE, the Social Care Institute for Excellence.

 At a glance, the Deprivation of Liberty Safeguards, from SCIE, the Social Care Institute for Excellence.

 Mental Capacity Act: Deprivation of Liberty (DoL) in light of the Supreme Court judgment.
 Social Care TV at SCIE